noellorad/noellorad/README.md

 Hi there! 👋
 Welcome to my GitHub profile
-I’m a Software Engineer with a strong background in full-stack development, networking, and systems engineering.
-I enjoy building scalable applications, working close to the infrastructure, and solving real-world problems with clean and efficient solutions.
+I’m a Software Engineer focused on building scalable web applications, backend systems, and infrastructure-driven solutions.
 ---
 ## 🚀 About Me
-🎓 Software Engineering graduate from O&M Universitys.
+- 🎓 Software Engineering graduate from O&M University
-💼 +5 years of experience in software development & IT 🧠 Strong background in networks, systems, and backend architecture 🌎 Based in the Dominican Republic
+- 💼 +5 years of experience in software development & IT
+- 🧠 Strong background in backend systems, networking, and infrastructure
+- 🌎 Based in the Dominican Republic
-⚡ Passionate about automation, performance, and low-level problem solving
+- ⚡ Passionate about automation, performance, and low-level problem solving

----

 ## 🛠️ Tech Stack